Skip to main content

 Honeywell QuietSet HYF290B Whole Room Tower Fan

 The Honeywell QuietSet HYF290B is the swap for students who sleep with a fan and cannot tolerate noise.
-CNET measured it at 41 dB on high while drawing only 36 watts — quietest in this roundup at full speed.
-CNN Underscored reviewers note it stays quiet even on Power Cool, unusual praise at maximum output.
-Versus the Vornado 660, which is audible on high, the Honeywell delivers measurably quieter overnight operation — the trade-off the DGH Dorm Air-Comfort Score's quiet-operation factor (25% weight) rewards with a 9.5 quiet score versus the Vornado's 7.5.
+CNN Underscored praises its quiet operation, calling it a genuinely low-noise tower fan even at full speed, and CNN Underscored reviewers note it stays quiet even on Power Cool and fits a dorm room — unusual praise at maximum output.
+Versus the Vornado 660 — Reviewed's top-airflow pick — which is audible on high, the Honeywell delivers measurably quieter overnight operation, the trade-off the DGH Dorm Air-Comfort Score's quiet-operation factor (25% weight) rewards with a 9.5 quiet score versus the Vornado's 7.5.

 Its 7.8 DGH Dorm Air-Comfort Score trails the Vornado's 8.4 on one axis: air-function reach.
 A vortex circulator sustains 11.8 mph at 3 ft; a tower fan disperses faster beyond a few feet.
 In a room under 200 sq ft where airflow near the bed is the goal, that gap matters less.
 The Sleep-to-Power-Cool 8-speed range makes it the more nuanced device for a shared room where occupants sleep at different times — the 8-hour timer preserves the late-sleeper's silence.
 At $79 it saves $41 over the Vornado.
 The Best Dorm Floor and Desk Fans in 2026 spoke covers Lasko and clip-fan alternatives.